All Dr Pepper Flavors: The Complete US Lineup (2026)

 The bottom line

 The current Dr Pepper lineup is bigger than it has ever been, with about 18 core varieties and a steady drip of limited editions.
 The smart way to think about it: pick your base (full sugar, diet, or zero), then decide whether you want a fruit or cream twist on top.
-Start with the Original 12-pack if you are unsure, branch into a favorite like Cream Soda or Blackberry, and check my flavor rankings before you commit to a whole case.
+Start with the Original 12-pack if you are unsure, branch into a favorite like Cream Soda or Blackberry, and check the flavor rankings before you commit to a whole case.